 The weight of your travel towel is also important.
 There’s no point packing it down to a small size if it’s adding a kilo to your bags.
 The lightest material for travel towels is soft fibre..
 The best lightweight travel towel we found was the Clip Travel Towel from Mountain Warehouse – click here to see latest prices.

 It weighs just 110 grams (3.9 oz) including the mesh bag and clip that comes with it.

 A Loop Of Material or a Clip

 After 4 years on the road, I would NOT buy a travel towel that didn’t have a loop of material on it.
 Preferably 2 loops.
 I’ve trekked in Nepal, New Zealand and Central America with my travel towel.
 I’ve spent many days with it attached to the back of my backpack.
 It’s hung from a hook inside a tent in Central Asia.
 And throughout SE Asia, it’s been attached to an elasticated washing line by the loop, so that it didn’t blow away while drying.
-If you’ve bought one without a loop on, just sew one on, it makes a huge difference! > a carabiner clip is one of the items in our list of things to pack.
+If you’ve bought one without a loop on, just sew one on, it makes a huge difference!

 A Stuff Bag for your Travel Towel

-I don’t always use my travel towel stuff bag, but if I do need to put a slightly wet towel into my bag when travelling, I always use the stuff sack, to ensure that the towel and any potential stinkiness is kept separate from everything else.
+I don’t always use my travel towel stuff bag, but if I do need to put a slightly wet towel into my bag when traveling, I always use the stuff sack, to ensure that the towel and any potential stinkiness is kept separate from everything else.